Edward-Tollemache/n8n-modbus-nodes/README.md

 ## Description

-n8n community node package for industrial automation with Modbus protocol support.
-Includes three nodes for reading, writing, and converting Modbus data.
+n8n community node package for industrial automation with complete Modbus protocol support.
+Provides three nodes for reading, writing, and converting Modbus data with an intuitive interface.

 ## Features